bonniss/hyparcel/README.md

 # Hyparcel

-A Hyperapp v2 + TailwindCSS + Parcel Boilerplate, with PurgeCSS intergrated in production.
+A Hyperapp v2 + TailwindCSS + Parcel boilerplate, with PurgeCSS intergrated in production.

 ## Dependencies